You may wish to read an introduction to this section first.

 According to tradition St. Sperandia was a Benedictine nun of the XIIIth century.
 Her name means "trust in god".
 She was not included in the official list of saints issued in 1584, but her cult on a local basis was accepted and she still is one of the patron saints of the town.
 The church dedicated to her is the best example of XVII/XVIIIth century style in Cingoli.

-S. Sperandia - Cantoria, balcony for the choir (you may wish to see a page covering organs and cantorias in Rome)
+S. Sperandia - Cantoria, balcony for the choir (you may wish to learn about organs and cantorias in Rome)

 In 1725 the inhabitants of Cingoli saw one of their dreams come true.
 Pope Benedict XIII declared their town a bishopric see, but not entirely so because they had to share the Bishop with Osimo.
 As a matter of fact most Bishops preferred to live in that town and came to Cingoli only for some celebrations.
 As from 1985 Cingoli shares its Bishop with Macerata, Tolentino, Treia and Recanati.